 How a folder is matched

-If after a match the delivery of the mail should have been to a subfolder but the subfolder does not exist, the mail is delivered to the parent folder, rather than to the Inbox.
+If the message should have been sent to a subfolder but the subfolder does not exist, the mail is delivered to the parent folder rather than to the Inbox.
 For example, if you sent a message to

 firstname.lastname@example.org and you don't have a subfolder "Hiking" under the "Mailing Lists" folder, then the email will go to the "Mailing Lists" folder rather than the Inbox.

-If you create a rule that files the message into a folder, this will override the folder matching described above.
+If you create a rule that files the message into a folder, this will run instead of the folder matching described above.

 To send email using

 email@example.com, create an account identity with that email address.
 Alternatively, create an account identity with the email address